-Sara’s Italian poetry has been published on Graphie and on Italian Poetry, the most recognized portal of Italian poetry to date, where she is included among the featured poets who belong to the second half of the 20th Century.
+Sara’s Italian poetry has been published on Graphie and on Italian Poetry, where she is included among the featured poets who belong to the second half of the 20th Century.

 "Bitter Bites from Sugar Hills," her first collection of poems in English, came out in 2018 by Bordighera Press NY.

-"Lucciole in palmo alla notte", a collection of poems in Italian, has come out in June 2019 by Supernova Editore, Venice.
+"Lucciole in palmo alla notte", a collection of poems in Italian, came out in 2019 by Supernova Editore, Venice.

 Awards and Recognition